 - Severe Disablement Allowance

-- Employment Support Allowance (except with the support component)
+- Employment Support Allowance (unless you get the support component)

 - Widowed Parent’s Allowance